samyak2403/Car-Number-Plate-Detection/README.md

 This project is licensed under the MIT License. 📄

 ## 📞 Contact
-For any inquiries or support, please contact [your-email@example.com](arrowwouldpro.com). 📧
+For any inquiries or support, please contact [samyak kamble](arrowwouldpro.com). 📧

 ## 🙏 Acknowledgments
 - Google ML Kit Team for providing the powerful text recognition API.